Nitrous acid: Reduction

 It can be seen that the values of E for these reactions are similar, but nitric acid is a more powerful oxidizing agent.
-Base on the fact that dilute nitrous acid can oxidize iodide into iodine, it can be deduced that nitrous is a faster, rather than a more powerful, oxidizing agent than dilute nitric acid.
+Based on the fact that dilute nitrous acid can oxidize iodide into iodine, it can be deduced that nitrous is a faster, rather than a more powerful, oxidizing agent than dilute nitric acid.

 Organic chemistry

 Nitrous acid is used to prepare diazonium salts: